 Suddenly aware of my surroundings, yet not quite sure what I was doing there, in that place, my eyes were glued to a flashing neon sign on the first row of slot machines announcing the Progressive Jackpot was now at a

 remarkable sum of $124,900.
-Those numbers kept flickering, the sounds of coins coming out of hoppers, being fed into the machines, falling again into the hoppers... it was symphonic and sounded better than anything
+Those numbers kept flickering, the sounds of coins coming out of hoppers, being fed into the machines, falling again into the hoppers... eerily symphonic and sounding better than anything

 Beethoven ever composed.
-In fact, it was Pink Floyd's "Money" I was hearing and I knew I had to be hallucinating.
+In fact, Pink Floyd's Money is what I was hearing.
+I knew I must have been hallucinating.
 Dr. Timothy Leary said there would later be days like this.